Emeric-Hochart/Microsoft-Web-Dev-For-Beginners-PATH/1-getting-started-lessons/1-intro-to-programming-languages/README.md

 Compare some programming languages.
 What are some of the unique traits of JavaScript vs. Java?
 How about COBOL vs. Go?

+🏆
+- Java code must be compiled, and JavaScript code is all-text.
+- Each language requires different plug-ins.
+- JavaScript code is run on a browser only, while Java creates applications that run in a virtual machine or browser.
+- Java is an OOP (object-oriented programming) language, and JavaScript is specifically an OOP scripting language.

 ## Post-Lecture Quiz
 [Post-lecture quiz](https://nice-beach-0fe9e9d0f.azurestaticapps.net/quiz/2) 🏆100%